holochain/docs-pages/src/pages/concepts/7_validation.md

 * When an agent first authors a record,
 * When an authority receives a record for validation.

-We’ll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let’s add a simple validation rule: the “word” entry type has a validation rule that says that it can only contain one word.
+We'll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let's add a simple validation rule: the "word" entry type has a validation rule that says that it can only contain one word.

 ### Authoring